myhomeiot/DahuaVTO/README.md

 # Commands and Events

-You can send any command using the service `dahua_vto.send_command` and receive reply as event.
+You can send any command using the service `dahua_vto.send_command` or `dahua_vto.send_instance_command` and receive reply as event.
+`dahua_vto.send_instance_command` sequential call to service.factory.instance, service.method with object returned by factory.instance and service.destroy, where service it's a first part of the `method` before `.`.
+Result of service.method returned as event.
 I doesn't found documentation but you can grab some commands and their parameters from [Dahua-JSON-Debug-Console-v2.py](https://github.com/mcw0/Tools)

 All device `client.notifyEventStream` messages you will receive as events, information about some of them you can find [here](https://github.com/elad-bar/DahuaVTO2MQTT/blob/master/MQTTEvents.MD).